ki4jgt/Book-of-the-Damned/README.md

 48. No two words carry the same meaning.
 49. Truth is with you in your suffering.
 50. A man who is scared of himself will be scared of others.
 The self touches the other and finds Truth.
-51. Do one thing every day that scares you.
+51. Do one thing every day that scares you; a sense of awe keeps the spirits up.
 52. It doesn't go away just because you refuse to see it.
 53. Get up and do it again.